Vinay Dinu Tendulkar

-Vinay Dinu Tendulkar is an Indian politician, serving as the Member of Parliament, Rajya Sabha from Goa since 2017.
-He is a senior leader of Bharatiya Janata Party and has been the President of the party (BJP) from Goa from 2012 to 2020, for two consecutive terms.
+Vinay Dinu Tendulkar (born 25 September 1961) is an Indian politician who served as the Member of Parliament, Rajya Sabha from Goa from 2017 to 2023.
+He is a senior leader of Bharatiya Janata Party and has been the President of Bharatiya Janata Party, Goa from 2012 to 2020, for two consecutive terms.

 Currently, he is a member of the Rubber Board committee and the Consultative Committee for the Ministry of Agriculture and Farmers Welfare.
-He was elected to the Rajya Sabha on 31 July 2017 from Goa.
 He is a member of the Transport, Tourism and Culture committee, prior to which he made substantial contribution towards forest development and protection in 2002 when he was the Forest Minister of Goa, as a part of Manohar Parrikar's Cabinet, the then Chief Minister of Goa.
 He was also a member of the Goa Legislative Assembly from March 1999 to June 2007.
 He was the vice chairman of the Goa State Infrastructure Development Corporation from 2000 to 2004.